 Make sure your tires are inflated to their recommended pressure.
 When they’re underinflated, fuel consumption may increase by as much as 3% — not to mention that they're more likely to blow out and potentially cause an accident.

 When you follow the maintenance schedule recommended by your dealership, your vehicle will be more fuel-efficient and produce fewer greenhouse gas emissions.
-Schedule regular tune-ups with your local GM dealership to replace air filters, motor oil, tire rotations and more.
+Schedule regular tuneups with your local GM dealership to replace air filters or motor oil, get a tire rotation and more.

 If we all commit to a few small changes, we can make a big impact.
-Check out Driving for a Cause for more ways to make a difference with your vehicle.
+Check out more ways to make a difference with your vehicle.

 Ready to get in the driver's seat?